ManiOrgrim/Rikitake/README.md

 We want to use Rikitake to estimate the Lyapunov exponents of Rikitake geodynamo with parameters *μ*=10, *k*= 2 and unperturbed initial conditions (1,1,1).
 We want to perform 100000 integration steps.
 We choose "foo" as SimID.
-Run Rikitake form command line:
+Run Rikitake from command line:
 ~~~
 rikitake
 ~~~
-If a "input_values.txt" file already exists in the working directory the user will be asked (twice) if they still wish to create a new input file and overwrite the previous one.
+If an "input_values.txt" file already exists in the working directory the user will be asked (twice) if they still wish to create a new input file and overwrite the previous one.
-If no such file already exists or if we answered 'yes' to the previous questions, Rikitake will ask us for the input data.
+If no such file exists or if we answered 'yes' to the previous questions, Rikitake will ask us for the input data.
 Type in the command line:
 ~~~
 10 2 100000 1 1 1 foo